takko9ei/test-xmas-globe/MEMBERS_README.md

     3. Run the command `git clone https://github.com/takko9ei/test-xmas-globe.git`.
     4. Wait for the cloning to complete.
     5. Open the cloned repository in VS Code.
     - Once you have the repository folder, you can open it in VS Code.
-In VS Code, press `CTRL + `` to open the terminal, the terminal will be "located" in the repository folder, you can use git commands in the terminal.
+In VS Code, press `` ctrl + ` `` to open the terminal, the terminal will be "located" in the repository folder, you can use git commands in the terminal.

 ---